phetsims/phet-info/checklists/code-review-checklist.md

 ### Alternative Input

 - [ ] Does the sim pass an accessibility fuzz test? (run with query parameters `fuzzBoard&ea`)
+- [ ] Does the sim use `ScreenView.pdomPlayAreaNode.pdomOrder` and `Screenview.pdomControlAreaNode.pdomOrder` to control
+  the traversal order and categorize Nodes in the PDOM?
+See alternative-input-quickstart-guide.md for more information.
 - [ ] Does this sim use specific keyboard shortcuts that overlap with global shortcuts?
 This includes the use of modifier keys like in https://github.com/phetsims/ratio-and-proportion/issues/287. **NOTE: There is currently no list of global shortcuts, and therefore no way to complete this checklist item.